ED4free/Master-EDbox/README.md

 <picture><img src="https://edcloud.fr/contenus/images/raspdroid_h100.jpg"> </picture>

-It is based on the system layers: Debian 11 Bullseyes, MariaDB - 10.5.19 MySQL 5.7, php 8.3, Nginx
+It is based on the system layers: Debian 11 Bullseye, MariaDB - 10.5.19 MySQL 5.7, php 8.3, Nginx

 It contains the application software:
 - Moodle server 4.1
 - Nextcloud server 24
 - Kiwix server 3.4
--Wordpress
+- Wordpress

 The EDbox image is available for download [by clicking here](https://ed4free.org/EDbox.img).
 This image is 7.5 GB